-For the rest of us, this means more realistic-looking movies and more vibrant photos and games.
-That's despite even thicker black bars sandwiching your favorite films in 16:9 – and even more so for those in 21:9, or widescreen format, thanks to the 3:2 aspect ratio that remains from last generation.
+For the rest of us, this means more realistic-looking movies, not to mention more vibrant photos and games.
+That's despite even thicker black bars sandwiching your favorite films in 16:9 – and even more so for those in 21:9, or widescreen format, thanks to the 3:2 aspect ratio it’s inherited from last generation.

 Surface Pen and Type Cover

-In addition to the aforementioned 1,024 levels of pressure sensitivity, the new-and-included Surface Pen is redesigned to feel more like a pencil.
+In addition to the aforementioned 1,024 levels of pressure sensitivity, the new-and-included Surface Pen has been redesigned to feel more like a pencil.
 The stylus now has one flat side, as if a Number 2 pencil had all but two of its angles rounded off.

-This version is even more comfortable to hold than the last as a result – your index finger rests just above the main function button on the flat end.
+This new design makes the Surface Pen even more comfortable to hold than the last as a result – your index finger rests just above the main function button on the flat end.
 Secondly, the left side of the frame is coated with thin, powerful strip magnets that allow it to cling onto the tablet's left side.
-The age of stylus loops is over.
+The age of stylus loops is coming to an end.

-Coupled with Microsoft's PixelSense display, the duo makes for the best stylus experience we've had on a tablet yet for as little as we're wont to use it.
-While we're neither artists nor designers, the screen's superb palm detection and the accuracy and nuance of the Pen tracking give us confidence that the Surface Pro 4 is Microsoft's best shot at luring in that crowd yet.
+When the Surface Pen is paired with Microsoft’s PixelSense display, the combination results in the best stylus experience we’ve had on a tablet for as little as we’re likely to actually use it.
+While we’re neither artists nor designers, the screen’s superb palm detection, combined with the accuracy and nuance of the Pen tracking, gives us the confidence to say that the Surface Pro 4 is Microsoft’s best shot at luring in that crowd yet.

-These improvements pale in comparison with Microsoft's new-and-still-not-included Type Cover.
+Yet these improvements pale in comparison with Microsoft's new-though-still-not-included Type Cover.
 This time around, Microsoft took a chiclet-style approach.
-This makes keeping track of which keys your fingers are on by feel much easier, and it allows for each key to be individually back lit.
+This makes keeping track of which keys your fingers are on by feel much easier, as well as allows for each key to be individually back lit.

 Finally, Microsoft has a version of the Type Cover with a biometric Fingerprint ID for $159 (£149, AU$249).
-The new keyboard cover is only available in black and uses to login to the Surface with a fingertip press.
-The scanner can also authorise app purchases from the Windows Store, and because the keyboard is backwards compatible, it can be used with the too.
+The new keyboard cover, though only available in black, uses Windows Hello to login to the Surface with a fingertip press.
+The scanner can also authorize app purchases from the Windows Store, and because the keyboard is backwards compatible, it can be used with the Surface Pro 3 as well.

-Every performance score here, save for PCMark 8 Home, shows a minor increase from the first unit I tested.
-It's a good sign that the Surface Pro 4 was already operating at its peak, and that only the battery needed fixing.
+All the performance scores, except for PCMark 8 Home, shows a minor increase from the first unit we tested.
+It’s a good sign that the Surface Pro 4 was already operating at its peak, except for a battery that needed fixing.

-The Surface Pro 4 bested the 2015 HP Spectre x360 in almost every test by roughly 25%.
-As for the 13-inch MacBook Air, its multi-core Geekbench 3 (which tests CPUs primarily) score is plenty short of what the Surface achieved.
+The Surface Pro 4 beat out the 2015 HP Spectre x360 in nearly every test by about 25%.
+As for the 13-inch MacBook Air, its multi-core Geekbench 3 (which tests processors primarily) score is way short of what the Surface Pro 4 reached.

-If you're curious, the Pro 4 runs Hearthstone (our go-to tablet testing game) without a hitch on its highest settings, even at an automatically-adapted resolution.
-Plus, the color-calibrated display makes every element on the game's interactive play boards that much more distracting.
+If you’re curious, the Surface Pro 4 runs Hearthstone (our de facto tablet game) at the highest settings without breaking a sweat – even at an automatically adapted resolution.
+Plus, the color-calibrated display makes every part of Hearthstone’s play area that much more distracting.

-Tested on pre-production hardware that we were promised has been scrubbed of its battery woes, the Surface Pro 4 produced far better battery life results than at the onset.
-Unfortunately, they're still well below not only Microsoft's own claims, but what choice rivals are able to put up.
+Tested on pre-production hardware that we were assured has been scrubbed of its battery woes, the Surface Pro 4 produced far better battery life results than at the onset.
+Unfortunately, they're still well below not only Microsoft's own claims, but what choice rivals are able to offer.

-While arguably the most harsh battery test in our lineup, PCMark 8 Home Battery saw the Pro 4 last 3 hours and 15 minutes, a marked 50% increase from before.
+Arguably, the harshest battery test in our lineup, PCMark 8 Home Battery, saw the Pro 4 last 3 hours and 15 minutes – a marked 50% increase from before.
 Still, the Spectre x360 held out in that test for 4 hours and 38 minutes.